City-of-Memphis-Wastewater/pdflinkcheck/src/pdflinkcheck/data/README.md

 ## PDF Library Selection
 At long last, `PyMuPDF` is an optional dependency.
 The default is `pypdf`.
 All testing has shown identical performance, though the `analyze_pymupdf.py` is faster and more direct and robust than `analyze_pypdf.py`, which requires a lot of intentional parsing.

-Binaries and artifacts that are distibuted with both PDF librarys will include "pymupdf" in the filename.
+Binaries and artifacts are expected to contain PyMuPDF, unless they are build on Android.
 The GUI and CLI interfaces both allow selection of the library; if PyMuPDF is selected but is not available, the user will be warned.

 To install the complete version use one of these options: